Online Police Report Filing

 Welcome to the Bismarck Police Department Citizens Online Reporting System.
 If this is an emergency, please dial 9-1-1.
 Using this online system allows you to submit a report immediately and print a copy of the report for free.
 Please confirm the following to find out if online filing is for you:

 If you answered yes to all of the above, you are ready to file your report online.
 Please turn off your pop-up blocking software before filing the report.
 If you answered no to any of the above, please refer to the Online Reporting System FAQs.

 Filing the Report

-Submit an Online Police Report after confirming the requirements above for the following incidents:
+Submit an Online Police Report after confirming the requirements above

 - See "Your online police report has been submitted," which means your police report is complete

 - Be given a police report case number

 - Be able to print a copy of the police report to keep for your records

 Please note that all cases filed using the online system will be reviewed.
 If further investigation of your case is needed, you may be contacted.
 Filing a false police report is a crime.